-Outstanding students may choose to study a particular topic or set of topics independent of regularly scheduled classes under the supervision of a full-time faculty member.
+Students may choose to study a particular topic or set of topics independent of regularly scheduled classes under the supervision of a full-time faculty member.
+The project must be of an advanced nature and cannot duplicate an existing Housatonic course.
 The faculty member determines if the student is qualified to undertake the project and provides guidance to the student.